jadecobra/python_tdd_exercises/source/calculator/calculator_6.rst

 * :ref:`what you can do with Lists<lists>`
 * :ref:`how to use list comprehensions<list comprehensions>`

-:ref:`Would you like to test if a boolean is an integer or a float?<booleans 2>`
+:ref:`Would you like to test if a boolean is an integer or a float?<booleans 2: test with bool>`

 -----